rjpcasalino/blog_bt/src/posts/2022-10-30-A-Brief-History-of-Everything-We-Know-Thus-Far.md

 > This theory (panspermia) had a certain attraction as a way out of an embarrassing dilemma, but it suffers from the defect of explaining nothing, even if it should prove true.
 It does not _elucidate_ the nature of life.

 Freud (or his translators) loved the word "elucidate" and its derivatives.
 Eiseley had obviously read Freud and you'll know that if you ever read Eiseley.
-Gould has read him too.
+Gould has read Freud too.
+Why don't you?!
 That notwithstanding, more on this mystery of carbon and life:

 > Since life makes use of the chemical compounds of this earth [Gaia], it would seem better to proceed, until incontrovertible evidence to the contrary is obtained, on the assumption that life has actually arisen upon this planet.
 The now widely accepted view that the entire universe in its present state is limited in time, and the apparently lethal nature of the unscreened solar radiation are both obstacles which greatly lessen the likelihood that life has come to us across the infinite wastes of space.